Expressions

 Example

-Then open Google by node Open URL and use the expression {{globalData.0.key}} to retrieve the first value of the key key and use it in the Press Key node
+Then open Google using the Open URL node and use the expression {{globalData.0.key}} to retrieve the first value of the key field in the Press Key node.

 Previous Block